 - A ground storage tank at the Combee water plant is leaking.
 A plan of action was discussed with the department prior to the sanitary survey as a result the City is required to submit regular updates.
-A second ground storage tank is currently operating normally allowing the leaking tank to be out of service while it is repaired. - 2) The clearwell at the Williams plant needs to be refurbished.
+Since that time the ground storage tank was repaired by the manufacturer - 2) The clearwell at the Williams plant needs to be refurbished.
 A plan of action was discussed with the department prior to the sanitary survey as a result the City is required to submit regular updates.